Book: Layout

 Modern books are organized according to a particular format called the book's layout.
 Although there is great variation in layout, modern books tend to adhere to a set of rules with regard to what the parts of the layout are and what their content usually includes.
 A basic layout will include a front cover, a back cover and the book's content which is called its body copy or content pages.
 The front cover often bears the book's title (and subtitle, if any) and the name of its author or editor(s).
 The inside front cover page is usually left blank in both hardcover and paperback books.
-The next section, if present, is the book's front matter, which includes all textual material after the front cover but not part of the book's content such as a foreword, a dedication, a table of contents and publisher data such as the book's edition or printing number and place of publication.
-Between the body copy and the back cover goes the end matter which would include any indices, sets of tables, diagrams, glossaries or lists of cited works (though an edited book with several authors usually places cited works at the end of each authored chapter).
+The next section, if present, is the book's front matter, which includes all textual material after the front cover but not part of the book's content such as a foreword, a dedication, a table of contents, and publisher data such as the book's edition or printing number and place of publication.
+Between the body copy and the back cover goes the end matter which would include any indices, sets of tables, diagrams, glossaries, or lists of cited works (though an edited book with several authors usually places cited works at the end of each authored chapter).
 The inside back cover page, like that inside the front cover, is usually blank.
 The back cover is the usual place for the book's ISBN and maybe a photograph of the author(s)/ editor(s), perhaps with a short introduction to them.
-Also here often appear plot summaries, barcodes and excerpted reviews of the book.
+Also here often appear plot summaries, barcodes, and excerpted reviews of the book.

-The body of the books is usually divided into parts, chapters, sections and sometimes subsections that are composed of at least a paragraph or more.
+The body of a book is usually divided into parts, chapters, sections, and sometimes subsections that are composed of at least a paragraph or more.